 - by special local law, which is a special piece of local legislation passed by the General Assembly that creates a single, unique local government authority.

 Since authorities began being formed in Georgia, constitutional changes and state laws have made it easier for local governments to create authorities.
 Presently, eleven types of authorities, including industrial development authorities and downtown development authorities, can be activated in local governments by general enabling act, i.e., the city only must file a resolution declaring the need for such an authority.

-Beginning in 1995, Georgia law began requiring all authorities to register with the Georgia Department of Community Affairs (DCA).
+Beginning in 1995, Georgia law began requiring all authorities to register with DCA.
 Failure to do so results in the authority being prohibited from incurring debt or issuing any credit obligation.
 Authorities are also required to provide an annual Report of Registered Authority Finances to DCA.
 More information about authorities can be found on the DCA website

 Powers of Authorities

 All authorities may:

 - purchase, lease, sell, or retain property